Jce750/1DV610_L2/L3_Reflections.md

  I used to have a CellPositionRowColumn class and then I invented a Point2D class.
 I decided to try using these side by side to keep cell being one unit and a point another.
 That costed me many hours.
 Why?
 Well I could not keep track of x=column and y=row.
 A point is a (x(column),y(row)) and a cell is a (row(y), column(x)).
 It is a school book example.
 If you have inch and cm in the same system an accident is bound to happen!

 __Use Pronounceable Names__
-I can offer a tonguetwister.
+I can offer a tongue twister.
 If I sound proud - I am not. getLongestCellElementLineOfValueMatchIntersectingCell getLongestCellHtmlElementLineOfValueMatchIntersectingPoint getLongestCellElementLineOfValueMatchIntersectingCells